-While I’m an illustrator and fine artist by trade, based outside of Seattle, I’ve been working primarily as a concept artist for the past 16 years.
+While I’m an illustrator and fine artist by trade, based outside of Seattle, I’ve been working primarily as a concept artist.
 I own and help run Massive Black, a studio specialising in concept art and illustration primarily for games and film.
 We’ve worked on all kinds of stuff that you might have heard of, and some that you probably haven’t, too.

 I paint digitally for most my commercial endeavours.
 However, I fell in love with how to paint with oils back when I was a student in art school, and I’ve since continued to pursue it between jobs.
 I dig the tactile nature and versatility of oils – I don’t think there’s a medium that I enjoy working in more.

-I begin with a 24x36-inch piece of birch plywood with a nice grain and minimal wear and tear, which I pick up from my local hardware store.
+I begin with a 24x36-inch piece of birch plywood with a nice grain and minimal wear and tear, which I pick up from my local hardware store (if you'd rather use canvas, see this best oil paint canvas guide).
 I then dry brush between four and six coats of gesso on it with a soft, broad brush, working vigorously and using no water so it sets quickly.
 I take my time on this stage, and am careful to make sure the paint is even, and the surface is sealed properly with a new coat.

 I use an electric sander to sand out any irregularities between coats until I achieve a smooth, eggshell-like finish.
 I use 100 grit in between most coats, and finish it with a finer grit.
 I don’t want it buffed “shiny” smooth, but I don’t want to have to work with any glaring surface irregularities, either.

 03. Sketch in from the reference photo